TheWover/Manager/MixedAssembly/README.md

 ## Why Not Both?

-With C++/CLI, you can create a mostly native executable with full access to the C/C++ standard libraries, the OS Win32/NT APIs, COM, and all of .NET.
+With C++/CLI, you can create a mostly native executable with full access to the C/C++ standard libraries, the Windows Win32/NT APIs, COM, and all of .NET.
 That is an *incredible* amount of power.
 While a Mixed Assembly is more painful to load from memory, it is a great option for an on-disk stager, loader, or hooking DLL.

 ### C++/CLI